About the Program

 Non-Matriculated Student Policy: Non-matriculated students may complete three graduate courses before being admitted into the degree program.
 Credit toward a subsequent degree program at Temple University is limited to 9 credits.

 Financing Opportunities: University Fellowships, Graduate Assistantships, and Academic Internships are ordinarily reserved for PhD students.

 Admission Requirements and Deadlines

 Fall: January 15

 Letters of Reference:

 From Whom: Recommendations should be obtained from former instructors or academic persons who know the applicant best.

 Coursework Required for Admission Consideration: Applicants are invited to consult with the Graduate Director regarding specific academic preparation.

-Bachelor's Degree in Discipline/Related Discipline: A baccalaureate degree is required; a degree earned in a Liberal Arts discipline is preferred.
+Bachelor's Degree in Discipline/Related Discipline: A baccalaureate degree is required, with a degree earned in a Liberal Arts discipline preferred.
 Applicants with no Liberal Arts background should consult with the Graduate Director.